ethyca/fides/docs/fides/docs/quickstart/local_standalone.md

 ## Fidesctl Installation

-The next step is to install fidesctl via pip with the required extras:
+The next step is to install fidesctl via pip:

 ```sh
 pip install fidesctl